bdg-tbd/tbd-workshop-1/README-kedro.md

 ```

 This step will last for ~10 minutes.
 Meanwhile, you can explore the kedro project structure and content, and continue with the next steps.
-9. Run the MLflow
+9. Run the MLflow UI

-For running the Mlflow instance,
+For running the Mlflow instance, you need to click the *MLflow* card in the Launcher tab in the JupyterLab environment.

 10. Run the Kedro pipeline